-- (A) The source of the drugs, including the name and principal address of the seller or transferer, and the address of the location from which the drugs were shipped; - (B) The identity and quantity of the drugs received and distributed or disposed of, and - (C) The dates of receipt and distribution or other disposition of the drugs. - (2) Inventories and records shall be made available for inspection and photocopying by any official authorized by the Arkansas Board of Pharmacy for a period of two (2) years following disposition of the drugs. - (3) Records described in this regulation that are kept at the inspection site or that can be immediately retrieved by computer or other electronic means shall be readily available for authorized inspection during the retention period.
-Records kept at a central location apart from the inspection site and not electronically retrievable shall be made available for inspection within two (2) working days of a request by any official authorized by the Arkansas Board of Pharmacy.
-(Revised 6/23/05)
+- (1)(A) Wholesale drug distributors shall establish and maintain inventories and records of all transactions regarding the receipt and distribution or other disposition of prescription drugs. - (B) These records shall include the following information: - (i) The source of the drugs, including the: - (a) Name and principal address of the seller or transferor; and - (b) Address of the location from which the drugs were shipped; - (ii) The identity and quantity of the drugs received and distributed or disposed of; and - (iii) The dates of receipt and distribution or other disposition of the drugs.

+- (2) Inventories and records shall be made available for inspection and photocopying by any official authorized by the Arkansas State Board of Pharmacy for a period of two (2) years following disposition of the drugs. - (3)(A) Records described in this part that are kept at the inspection site or that can be immediately retrieved by computer or other electronic means shall be readily available for authorized inspection during the retention period. - (B) Records kept at a central location apart from the inspection site and not electronically retrievable shall be made available for inspection within two (2) working days of a request by any official authorized by the board.